Pearls Bring Tears

 Pearls Bring Tears is a 1937 British comedy drama film directed by Manning Haynes and starring John Stuart, Dorothy Boyd and Googie Withers.
+It was written by Roy Lockwood from a story by Clifford Grey, and was made as a quota quickie.

 Plot

-Madge Hart (Dorothy Boyd) borrows a pearl necklace to wear to a dance, but then accidentally breaks it.
+Madge Hart borrows a pearl necklace to wear to a dance, but then accidentally breaks it.
 She is further concerned because the pearls were only on loan to her husband as security for a business deal.
 Madge then rushes the necklace to be repaired, but when it is stolen, further panic ensues.